 If you're concerned about the data you've shared and feel it may have been used incorrectly, get in

-touch with the organisation or the third party provider as soon as possible.
+touch with the organisation or the TPP as soon as possible.

 Making payments with Open Banking

-You'll be asked for your consent by the third party provider before being
+You'll be asked for your consent by the TPP before being

 redirected to M&S Bank for authentication, much like account information sharing.